 Once we understand what information users require at each stage, we can then proactively work on answering their concerns and move them along their purchasing journey.

 As the image above demonstrates, we’ll address two broad and ubiquitous concerns.

 1) How does this provider compare against other solutions on the market?
 Do the features provide what I need?

 2) Is the price justified?

 Knowing our ICP really well will allow for detailed breakdown of questions and concerns.
-It’s important to address all of these and adequately.
+It’s important to address all of these fully.